 In these early first months, newborns sleep in many short cycles and never sleep through the night.
 Newborns spend their days and nights moving through six states of consciousness and each cycle runs about 60-90 minutes long.
-Most babies will have a single four hour stretch of sleep once a day.
+Most babies will have a single four-hour stretch of sleep once a day.
 These short sleep cycles help babies to feed often and develop quickly.

 Most babies need extra holding and feeding in the afternoon and evenings.
 You can prepare for this by preparing dinner at Lunchtime and then taking a nap.
-Once you understand your baby’s habit and patterns you can organize your day around their needs.
+Once you understand your baby’s habits and patterns you can organize your day around their needs.
 However, be aware that the baby’s patterns change almost as soon as you figure them out as they grow.

 - Deep sleep

 A quiet calm baby who breaths rhythmically with occasional jerks or facial expressions.
 This is a period of necessary healing and growth.
 Loud noises fail to wake the baby.